Groundworks/RAD-Development-Teams/Trello.md

 and a **Developer**,
 however there is only one team.
-The PO is part of the development team, but they do not do any actual coding.
+The PO is part of the development team, but they have a different responsibilities.

 Each role affects the feature queue differently.
 The PO adds and prioritizes features in the backlog,